ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

   A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use.

-Let’s take the “docker run” command as an example.
+Let's take the "docker run" command as an example.

 1. Docker pulls the image from the registry.
 2. Docker creates a new container.